 Of course, it took great courage to embark on this challenging journey.
 Most banks reveal they are very afraid of making such a huge and revolutionary shift, changing a structure that has been working for decades, but ITTI Digital is living proof that it's 100% worth it.
 And we are really proud of them!

-Together with ITTI Digital, we have developed a never-before-seen banking back-office solution that will surely become a global game changer in the industry.
+Together with ITTI Digital, we have developed a never-before-seen core banking back-office solution that will surely become a global game changer in the financial industry.

 Most importantly, however, we have helped a huge financial company shift their inner mindset toward users and their needs, taking a revolutionary step toward humanizing the financial industry.